 These carnivorous beasts are often shown with many behaviors and inclinations in movies that don’t necessarily ring true for the real-life versions.
 As researchers continue to study and hypothesize about how raptors lived and behaved based on the remains recovered, the ways of the Velociraptor are becoming clearer.
-Using our knowledge of these dinosaurs and their relations to birds may help us in drawing conclusions about how Velociraptors hunted their prey.
+Using our knowledge of these dinosaurs and their relations to birds may help us finally answer the question, “how did Velociraptors hunt?”

-Though the Velociraptor is believed to have traveled in a pack, they were solitary hunters and eaters.
+A common question about Velociraptor hunting habits is, “were Velociraptors pack hunters?”
+The answer may surprise you!
+Though the Velociraptor is believed to have traveled in a pack, raptor pack hunting was uncommon.
+Most Velociraptors hunted and ate separately.
 Based on studies done on animals that currently exist, such as the Komodo dragon and crocodiles, tooth composition indicates dietary habits.
 The chemical composition is dictated directly by the animal’s diet, especially the teeth.
-The tooth carbonate of Velociraptor remains compared to crocodiles and shows similarities suggesting their diet changed as they aged based on what they could catch.
+The tooth carbonate of Velociraptor remains compared to crocodiles and shows similarities suggesting the Velociraptor diet changed as they aged based on what they could catch.
 These creatures most likely didn’t feed their young or help each other hunt.

 The predatory techniques of the Velociraptor can be broken into two smaller sub-groupings.
 They are: